acuciureanu/blog/simplewriteups/content/posts/post_intigriti_challenge_0122.md

 ## Identify XSS

-Hm.
+Hm...
 So, when this `handleAttributes` function is called by passing an `element` as an argument, if there's a `data-debug` attribute set on any of the child elements then a new function is created using [new Function()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/Function) and the official documentation suggests that calling the constructor directly is not exactly a best practice.

 > The Function constructor creates a new Function object.
 Calling the constructor directly can create functions dynamically, but suffers from security and similar (but far less significant) performance issues to [Global_Objects/eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
 However, unlike eval, the Function constructor creates functions which execute in the global scope only.